2020 Speaker Bios – Baseball

 MIKE BELL & Coaching Staff – University of Pittsburgh

 Bell was hired by Pitt in July of 2018, becoming the fifth head coach in program history.
-With 14 years of Division I coaching experience, he joins Pitt after a seven-year stint as the associate head coach and pitching coach at ACC powerhouse Florida State.
+With 15 years of Division I coaching experience, he joined Pitt after a seven-year stint as the associate head coach and pitching coach at ACC powerhouse Florida State.
 While working under the legendary Mike Martin (featured speaker at the 2020 PA Coaches Clinic) at FSU, Bell helped lead the Seminoles to a 314-136-0 record, reaching the Super Regionals on three occasions and advancing to the College World Series twice.
 Florida State captured three ACC titles in Bell's time in Tallahassee, taking home conference tournament titles in 2015, 2017 and 2018.
 Bell has coached nearly 50 MLB draft picks during his impressive career, which includes stops at Tennessee and Oklahoma.
 A standout left-handed pitcher at FSU, Bell was selected in the 20th round of the 1995 draft by the Montreal Expos and spent six years in the minors before joining the coaching ranks in 2002.
 The 2020 Thursday Night Tune Up featured speaker, Bell will be joined by assistant coaches Tyler Megahee and Jerry Oakes as well as Director of Player Operations Drew Linder and Director of Baseball Operations David Stark.

 Mike Bell and the PITT Baseball Staff’s 2020 Thursday Night Tune Up Topics: